-Here are some ways to successfully use French grammar games:
+Here are some ways to successfully use French games:

 1. Include movement.

 Kids learn more when moving, and they will definitely be more awake.
 Use TPR, have them act out verbs as you call them out, play charades, do white board races, create skits, or role-play.
-Do anything that is interactive and helps them move!
+Do anything that is interactive and incorporates movement in the classroom!

 2. Stock up on supplies at dollar stores.